 In the case of a budget, the designer is disciplined by budget but the design is still limited.
 The designer has to work harder and think within confinements.

 While in the case of no budget, the designer is free to explore.
 He doesn’t feel limited and therefore is likely to express interesting ideas easily.

-Is introducing financial implication in design an extra burden on students of architecture?
+Is introducing financial implications in design an extra burden on students of architecture?

-It is when design has been mastered that financial implication can be discussed with students.
-Which may not be until their masters programme or possibly their professional pupilage.
+It is when the design has been mastered that financial implications can be discussed with students.
+Which may not be until their master’s programme or possibly their professional pupilage.

 Is cost consideration in design really a big issue?

 I have heard several arguments that students of architecture must be equipped with the knowledge of cost.

 That when this is lacking their designs are wastage.
 They mostly use redundant forms and materials in their projects.
 This may not be wrong.